dsb-lab/SoftWired-Celegans/README.md

 #### GeneticAlgorithm

 Source files for running the genetic algorithm specified in section III.
 The main file is `genetic.m`, which can be run directly from the command window in `MATLAB`.
+Neural signals in `worm_data.mat` does not correspond to the data used in the study.
+A placeholder was created preserving some features of the original calcium traces in [Pan-neuronal imaging in roaming *Caenorhabditis elegans*](https://www.pnas.org/content/113/8/E1082.long).

 #### Pentropy